3. Put the order on hold and confirm it

 Configuration

-In order to use the IPN workflow you must include at least the notify_url field in the merchant section of the initial API call.
-We suggest including a return_url to which the shopper will be redirected once the checkout is finished.
+To use the IPN workflow, include at least the notify_url field in the merchant section of your initial API call.
+We recommend also including a return_url for redirecting shoppers after checkout.

-The Notify URL: The notify_url must be included in the merchant section of the initial API call.
-Its value should be a URL to which seQura can make a POST request to trigger the confirmation and on hold processes.
+The Notify URL: Include notify_url in the merchant section. seQura sends a POST request to this URL to trigger confirmation or on hold processes.

-When the shop receives a request to the notify_url it needs to find the order that needs confirming in its database. seQura will include the shop's order reference (if it is known) along with its own order reference in the request and the order state in seQura (see below, IPN Request Example).
-If these attributes are not sufficient to find the order, the shop must include identifying parameters either in the URL or in the optional notification_parameters structure.
+When you receive a request, find the order in your database. seQura includes your order reference (if known), seQura's order reference, and the order state (see IPN Request Example below).
+If these aren't enough to identify the order, include additional parameters in the URL or the optional notification_parameters structure.

 Processing the IPN

-1. send the order data to seQura for verification,
+1. Send order data to seQura for verification.

-2. mark the order as completed or waiting for review in the shop's database,
+2. Mark the order as completed or waiting for review in your database.

-4. respond to the IPN request with a 200 OK HTTP status.
+4. Respond to the IPN with a 200 OK status.

-SeQura will usually respond to the PUT request with a 200 OK status in which case the shop should proceed with steps 2-4.
-But if the order cart, delivery address, customer data or other details have changed in an unacceptable way, seQura will respond to the confirmation request with a 409 Conflict status and a JSON body detailing the problems.
-In this case, the shop must not complete the order in the shop's database or send the order reference to SeQura, but it must still respond to the IPN request with 200 OK.
+seQura usually responds with 200 OK, so proceed with steps 2-4.
+However, if the cart, delivery address, or other details changed unacceptably, seQura responds with 409 Conflict and a JSON body explaining the issues.
+In this case, don't complete the order or send the order reference, but still respond to the IPN with 200 OK.

 Problem: Order reference missing